 Lake Accotink Park, Springfield

-While a 4-mile loop trail circles the lake and part of the Accotink stream valley, the eastern side of the lake offers the most stroller friendly trail.
-The trail here is part of the Fairfax Cross County Trail (CCT) and hugs closer to the shore with some nice viewpoints.
-Other family-friendly activities at the park include paddleboat rentals, a lake tour boat, mini-golf, picnic areas, and an antique carousel.
+At the northern end of the lake, the path is paved and flatter.
+The trail here is part of the Fairfax Cross County Trail (CCT) and hugs close to the shore with some nice viewpoints.
+Other family-friendly activities at the park include pedalboat rentals, a lake tour boat, mini-golf, picnic areas, and an antique carousel.
 Admission and parking are free.